-Individuals can also harm themselves if they use faulty gas dispensers, which have the potential to explode.
+Individuals can also harm themselves if they use faulty gas dispensers, which can potentially explode.
 Dispensing several gas canisters consecutively with one cracker (a handheld device used to ‘crack’ a nitrous oxide bulb/whippet) can also cause cold burns to the hands.

 Whippets drug or nitrous oxide addiction treatment is the same as treating other drugs that cause psychological dependency.
-The treatment also revolves around determining any underlying causes of the abuse and addiction.
+The treatment also revolves around determining any underlying abuse and whippet addiction causes.
 During therapy, the client will describe when the whippets’ drug use began and what factors contributed to it.
 The clinicians and therapist will help the client change thoughts and behaviors associated with the abuse, helping the individual to develop better coping mechanisms that don’t involve substance use.

 Drug abuse treatment programs also involve many complementary therapies and treatments.
 Possible treatment program offerings include specialized therapies, such as music and art therapy, massage therapy, and holistic therapy.
-Wellness programs that include yoga classes, exercise regimes, meditation workshops may be included as well.
-Other standards in addiction treatment include individual therapy, family therapy, group therapy, and 12-Step-based programs.
+Wellness programs that include yoga classes, exercise regimes, and meditation workshops may also be included.
+Other standards in whippet addiction treatment include individual therapy, family therapy, group therapy, and 12-Step-based programs.

 The key to nitrous oxide addiction treatment is it should be individualized to fit the unique needs of each person in treatment.
 There is no one-size-fits-all approach that works for everyone in recovery.
 A high-quality program will understand this and tailor treatment programs accordingly.